A showcase of my solo and group work

 This project is a Dungeons & Dragons–style adventure game built on top of a procedurally generated maze created with a maze generation algorithm.
 As players navigate the labyrinth, they can encounter treasures, spells, potions, and enemies, with combat mechanics closely modeled after traditional D&D gameplay.
 The primary objective is to escape the maze, but exploration is key — players can only see their immediate surroundings and available movement directions from their current position.
 This limited visibility forces them to map out the maze manually and keep track of their progress, adding a layer of strategy and immersion to the experience.

-Blackjack Game (Not Longer Working) This is a Python-based Blackjack card game featuring a simple graphical user interface and an automated dealer system.
+Blackjack Game This is a Python-based Blackjack card game featuring a simple graphical user interface and an automated dealer system.
 Players can gamble with virtual currency, place bets, and play against the dealer in classic Blackjack style.
 The game includes basic animations to enhance the experience, simulating card dealing and gameplay flow.
 Although it is no longer maintained or functioning as intended, it demonstrates early work in combining Python, UI design, and game logic to recreate a casino-style card game.

 A simple application that tracks accidents within a specified area.
 Users can pin a location using latitude and longitude, set a radius, and view the most recent accidents reported within that range.